EdwinLauMack/cse15l-lab-reports-fa22/index.md

 ## To do

-* Finish CSE 140 Homework
+* Finish CSE 124 Homework
-* Finish CSE 120 Homework
+* Finish CSE 132A Homework
-* Start CSE 130 Homework
+* Start EDS AR124 Homework

 ## Trying out the Horizontal Rule